 Tips for encouraging your students to complete the FAFSA

-As of February 12, 20201, 38.9 percent of the nation’s high school seniors completed the Free Application for Federal Student AID (FAFSA).
+As of February 18, 2022, 37.7 percent of the nation’s high school seniors completed the Free Application for Federal Student AID (FAFSA).
 Much of the drop in FAFSA completion has been attributed to the impact of the pandemic on students, families, and their plans for the future.

 Knowing that most careers require some type of education beyond high school and that FAFSA completion is strongly correlated with postsecondary pursuit, then completing the FAFSA is an important step for students.

 As a college access professional or school counselor, you can encourage students to complete the FAFSA by doing the following:

 - Help your students envision the future by participating in Mapping Your Future’s Guide to Life after High School.

 - Set up a FAFSA completion event in a school computer lab.